selina603/mktcontent/solutions/global-customer/planning/guidance/performance.md

 Given that you have decided to host your web site and your workload within China, you will need to consider global connectivity and interoperability from a hybrid cloud scenario.

-Firstly, you can have a VPN or Express Route setup for your hybrid cloud, with a direct network connection between China Azure and your on-premises private cloud and/or back-end systems within China.
+Firstly, you can have a VPN or Express Route setup for your hybrid cloud, with a direct network connection between Azure China and your on-premises private cloud and/or back-end systems within China.

 For connectivity to the external site (outside of China), direct network connectivity is not possible via Express Route.
-Even with Global Azure and China Azure, there is no network connectivity.
-However, you can setup a site-to-site VPN as an alternative solution for your site in China Azure to your on-premises location outside of China.
+Even with Azure Global and Azure China, there is no network connectivity.
+However, you can setup a site-to-site VPN as an alternative solution for your site in Azure China to your on-premises location outside of China.

-In either case, to have a VPN/Express Route setup connecting your services on China Azure, (i.e. your ICP registered hosting location to an outside location) you need to register, report, and obtain approval from MIIT, you can get help from 21Vianet for the approval process.
+In either case, to have a VPN/Express Route setup connecting your services on Azure China, (i.e. your ICP registered hosting location to an outside location) you need to register, report, and obtain approval from MIIT, you can get help from 21Vianet for the approval process.

 To have your VPN setup, you need to apply an exception through 21vianet with following information: